Investment Philosophy

 We believe this is mainly because:

-• Growing number of small public companies
+- Growing number of small public companies

 Japan has over 3500 public companies and, unlike other developed markets, it is still growing every year.
-The majority of them would be defined as micro-cap or small cap companies by global standards, and we believe they are too small for most global institutional investors.
+The majority of them would be defined as micro-cap or small cap companies by global standards, and we believe they are too small for most global institutional investors. - Lack of quality information

 Although disclosure has been improving, it is still true that gathering information on Japanese companies, especially smaller companies, is a challenge for most global investors.
-This is because:
+This is because:- Most of small companies provide public filings only in Japanese

-• Most small companies are not covered by analysts of major sell-side firms
+- Most small companies are not covered by analysts of major sell-side firms

-• Most of small companies in Japan don’t have a dedicated department, or personnel for investor relations.
+- Most of small companies in Japan don’t have a dedicated department, or personnel for investor relations.
 Even if they do, he or she will usually only provide information in Japanese

-• Low capital efficiency
+- Low capital efficiency

 Many quality small-cap companies have large net-cash balance sheets as result of free cash flow generation over the years.
 Despite many of them having quite high returns on invested capital, their overall return on equity tends to be low.
 Many global investors consider low return on equity as a sign of a low-quality business or poor capital allocation and avoid them.
 It is true that many Japanese management teams have strong preference for conservative balance sheets, but we believe striking a balance between improving capital efficiency and maintaining a strong balance sheet is acceptable for many management teams in Japan.